-Stratification requires positivity in addition to exchangeability: the causal effect cannot be computed in subsets L = l in which there are only treated, or untreated, individuals.
+Stratification requires positivity in addition to exchangeability: the causal effect cannot be computed in subsets L=l in which there are only treated, or untreated, individuals.

-$\Pr[Y = 1 | A = 1, L = l] / \Pr[Y = 1 | A = 0, L = l] = 1$ for both l = 0 and l = 1.
+$\Pr[Y = 1 | A = 1, L = l] / \Pr[Y = 1 | A = 0, L = l] = 1 \text{ for both } l = 0 \text{ and } l = 1.$

-These two stratum-specific associational risk ratios can be endowed with a causal interpretation under conditional exchangeability given L: they measure the average causal effect in the subsets of the population defined by L = 0 and L = 1, respectively.
+These two stratum-specific associational risk ratios can be endowed with a causal interpretation under conditional exchangeability given L: they measure the average causal effect in the subsets of the population defined by L=0 and L=1, respectively.
 They are conditional effect measures.
 In contrast the risk ratio of 1 that we computed in Chapter 2 was a marginal (unconditional) effect measure.
-In this particular example, all three risk ratios-the two conditional ones and the marginal one-happen to be equal because there is no effect measures (one per stratum defined by the variables L).
-Each of them quantifies the average causal effect in a nonoverlapping subset of the population but, in general, none of them quantifies the average causal effect of treatment in the population in Chapter 2.
+In this particular example, all three risk ratios-the two conditional ones and the marginal one-happen to be equal because there is no effect modification by L. Stratification necessarily results in multiple stratum-specific effect measures (one per stratum defined by the variables L).
+Each of them quantifies the average causal effect in a nonoverlapping subset of the population but, in general, none of them quantifies the average causal effect in the entire population.
+Therefore, we did not consider stratification when describing methods to compute the average causal effect of treatment in the population in Chapter 2.
 Rather, we focused on standardization and IP weighting.

 In addition, unlike standardization and IP weighting, adjustment via stratification requires computing the effect measures in subsets of the population defined by a combination of all variables L that are required for conditional exchangeability.
-For example, when using stratification to estimate the effect of heart transplant in the population of Tables 2.2 and 4.2, one must compute the effect in Romans with L = 1, in Greeks with L = 1, in Romans with L = 0, and in Greeks with L = 0; but one cannot compute the effect in Romans by simply computing the association in the stratum V = 0 because nationality V, by itself, is insufficient to guarantee conditional exchangeability.
+For example, when using stratification to estimate the effect of heart transplant in the population of Tables 2.2 and 4.2, one must compute the effect in Romans with L=1, in Greeks with L=1, in Romans with L=0, and in Greeks with L=0; but one cannot compute the effect in Romans by simply computing the association in the stratum V=0 because nationality V, by itself, is insufficient to guarantee conditional exchangeability.